 - Interchange of Interstate 20 and Interstate 26, nicknamed “Malfunction Junction”

 - Broad River Road and Interstate 26

 - Two Notch Road and Sparkleberry Lane

-Whether your accident occurred in Columbia or a nearby county, our attorneys will thoroughly investigate all the contributing factors and identify those who should be held responsible if the accident caused serious injuries.
+Whether your accident occurred in or a nearby county, our Columbia car accident lawyer at Joye will thoroughly investigate all the contributing factors and identify those who should be held responsible if the accident caused serious injuries.

 Car accidents may be caused by speeding, driving too fast for traffic conditions, weaving between lanes, following too closely, inattention, failure to yield or by driving while intoxicated.
 Drivers who disregard South Carolina traffic safety laws and cause car accidents and injuries should be held accountable for the harm they cause.

 If you or your loved one has sustained serious injuries in a car accident in Columbia or anywhere in the Midlands, you can count on our experienced personal injury lawyers at Joye Law Firm to help you pursue the maximum benefits that you are entitled to receive.
 Contact us today.

 Car Accident Liability in Columbia, South Carolina.

 Drivers in South Carolina are required by the Motor Vehicle Financial Responsibility Act to maintain adequate amounts of liability insurance to cover accidents and injuries that they may cause.
 If another driver causes a crash and you sustain injuries, then South Carolina law allows you to claim compensation for your losses from the at-fault driver’s insurance.

 To hold another party liable for your injuries, you will have to show that the other driver was at fault in the accident.
 Drivers in South Carolina are required to show proper care when behind the wheel to avoid accidents.
 You will need to show that the at-fault driver failed to use reasonable care and as a result caused the accident that injured you.